mcfly-io/generator-mcfly/README.md

 **Note: Generators are to be run from the root directory of your app.**

 ### App
 Sets up a new AngularJS app, generating all the boilerplate you need to get started.
-The appp generator also installs additional AngularJS modules, such as
+The app generator also installs additional AngularJS modules, such as
 * angular-mocks
 * angular-animate
 * angular-sanitize